willurd/backbone.unclassified.js/README.md

 ## License

 MIT licensed.
-See `LICENSE.txt` for the full text.
+See `LICENSE.txt` for the full details.